linehanMatt/tmp-content/blog/narrative-101-what-is-narrative.md

 tags: ['insights']
 authorSlug: 'narrative'
 ---
-### Learn what Narrative does and how it's changing the way data is transacted.
+### Learn what Narrative does and how it's changing the way data is transacted

 What is Narrative?
 How are businesses using Narrative?
 And what's next for Narrative?